bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 want them in the default location.
 If you’re developing something for mobile devices the templates can be pre-compiled for even faster loading.

+### WordPress version

+[Cardinal Store Locator plugin for WordPress](https://cardinalwp.com/) is now available, which uses this jQuery plugin as a base and all of the settings can be set via a settings page in the WP dashboard.
+It also integrates with core WordPress features such as custom post types for location data and custom taxonomies for location categorization and filtering.

 ## Changelog

+### Version 2.3.3

+* Removed hide map and results when there are no results in favor of just displaying the no results message and empty map.

 ### Version 2.3.2